hypermine-bc/labs/content/posts/ssi-detail.md

 #### DID Document

-The purpose of the DID document is to describe the public keys,authentication protocols, and service endpoints necessary to bootstrap cryptographically-verifiable interactions with the identified entity.
+The purpose of the DID document is to describe the public keys, authentication protocols, and service endpoints necessary to bootstrap cryptographically-verifiable interactions with the identified entity.
 It includes six components:

 - DID (for self descrption)
 - Set of public keys (for verification)